Reviewed by

 HUFs can register for IEC in the name of the family business.
 They are required to provide the PAN of the HUF and address proof.
 This enables family-owned businesses to conduct import-export operations legally.

-Objectives of IEC Registration
+Objectives of IEC Registration in India

 Government authorities implement the IEC Code Registration to achieve several important goals:

-• Regulate import and export activities across borders.
+• Facilitate legal import and export activities.

 Laws and Authorities Governing IEC Registration in India